The Ultimate Guide to Law Firm Billing Best Practices

 • Suggesting court documents or transactional documents to prepare.

-If you’re able to accurately scope the amount of work required for certain types of cases, flat fees can be an excellent approach to billing.
-They create clarity on costs upfront and are a form of value-based billing—meaning that you bill based on the value you provide to your client, rather than commodifying your time.
+If you’re able to accurately scope the amount of work required for certain types of cases, fixed fees can be an excellent approach to billing.
+They create clarity on costs upfront and are a form of value-based billing, meaning that you bill based on the value you provide to your client, rather than commodifying your time.

 Of course, there’s some risk of underestimating the work required for a case and setting fees too low.
-But with diligent case scoping, flat fees can provide an excellent alternative to the billable hour.
+However, with diligent case scoping, fixed fees can provide an excellent alternative to the billable hour.

-There’s potential to help clients who can’t afford a soliticor with contingency fees.
-These allow you to receive payment based on a percentage of the money paid out to the client if the case is successful.
+There’s potential to help clients who can’t afford a solicitor with contingency fees.
+These allow you to receive payment based on a percentage of the money paid to the client if the case succeeds.
 Depending on the case, this amount can be pretty substantial.

-Of course, there’s also the risk that you won’t get paid for your work.
-But, if you can stomach the risk, billing on a contingency basis is a great way to build a profitable practice and serve those who otherwise might not be able to afford your services.
+Of course, there’s also the risk of not getting paid for your work.
+But if you can stomach the risk, billing on a contingency basis is a great way to build a profitable practice and serve those who otherwise might not be able to afford your services.

-Note: Contingency fees are prohibited for certain types of cases, so double-check your region’s ethics rules before deciding to bill on contingency.
+Note: Contingency fees are prohibited for certain cases, so double-check your region’s ethics rules before deciding to bill on contingency.

 Evergreen retainers

 The key to success is notifying clients when trust funds are at or below the minimum balance required.
-In this case, technology can help by automating notifications when a client’s trust drops below the minimum balance.
+Technology can help by automating notifications when a client’s trust drops below the minimum balance.

 Payment plans